Menu

 Client(s)

-• communication – how do we communicate with clients? with whom exactly should I talk about certain topics? who has the right to make decisions?
+• communication – how do we communicate with clients? with whom exactly should I talk about certain topics? who has the right to take decisions?

 • communication – how does client communicates with us?